The Grand Teton's Approach

 The approach to the Burned Wagon Gulch runs by cottonwood creek, past

-the gulch.
+the Lucas homestead, and across an open meadow.
 It's a beautiful approach but a little longer (10 to 15

 minutes, maybe) than the approach from the Lupine Meadows trailhead.
 If you start at the Climbers' ranch parking area, it's an even longer hike.
-The
+The Burned Wagon Gulch trail meets up with the Valley Trail at the Garnet Canyon & Valley Trail junction.

 One of the bridges you will cross by Cottonwood Creek

-Trail next to Cottonwood Creek
+Trail by Cottonwood Creek

 Lucas Homestead - far right.
 Trail on left.